arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 ### Angular8 Frontend Docker Image

-We are about to use Kraken’s administration Docker image: octoperf/kraken-administration-ui.
-Check out this blog post to know more about the creation of a Docker image for an Angular app: Packaging Angular apps as docker images.
+We are about to use [Kraken’s administration](https://kraken.octoperf.com/administration/) Docker image: [octoperf/kraken-administration-ui](https://hub.docker.com/r/octoperf/kraken-administration-ui).
+Check out this blog post to know more about the creation of a Docker image for an Angular app: [Packaging Angular apps as docker images](https://octoperf.com/blog/2019/08/22/kraken-angular-workspace-multi-application-project/#packaging-angular-apps-as-docker-images).

 You can also use your own Docker image.
-Be warned though that Kraken’s administration image is configured to use the specific BasePath /administration.
+Be warned though that Kraken’s administration image is configured to use the specific BasePath **/administration**.
 We will need to configure an URL rewrite rule in our Ingress object.
-Check this chapter to know more about this: How to serve multiple Angular app with HAProxy.
+Check this chapter to know more about this: [How to serve multiple Angular app with HAProxy](https://octoperf.com/blog/2019/08/22/kraken-angular-workspace-multi-application-project/#how-to-serve-multiple-angular-applications-with-haproxy).

 ### How to Create a Deployment?